decred/dcrwallet/ticketbuyer/README.md

 ticketbuyer
 ===========

-Package ticketbuyer provides automatic purchase of tickets from a Decred wallet.
+Package ticketbuyer provides automatic purchase of tickets from a ExchangeCoin wallet.

 ## Documentation